praul/autoreply/README.md

 ## Usage: Docker Container
 - **Image**: Clone this repo and build from dockerfile.
 Or use praul1/autoreply:latest from docker hub

-- **Run**: You need to mount your repliers.py file to /app/repliers.py inside the container:
+- **Run**: You need to mount your repliers.py file to /app/repliers.py inside the container.
+For persistance, mount a writable db folder to /app/db
-- **Run command**: ```docker run -v /PATH/TO/repliers.py:/app/repliers.py praul1/autoreply:latest```
+- **Run command**: ```docker run -v /PATH/TO/repliers.py:/app/repliers.py -v /PATH/TO/db:/app/db praul1/autoreply:latest```

 - **Docker-Compose**: You can use the supplied docker-compose.yml.
-Customize path to point to your repliers.py.
+Customize path to point to your repliers.py and db folder.
 - The docker-compose file also includes the docker-log viewer "Dozzle" (https://github.com/amir20/dozzle).
 When launched, you can visit: http://HOST:10101 to view the log of autoreply

 ## Usage: Python